 Describe the goals for achieving this vision based on the above analysis of the State's economic conditions, workforce, and workforce development activities.
 This must include-

-- A. Goals for preparing an educated and skilled workforce, including preparing youth and individuals with barriers of employment8 and other populations.9 - B. Goals for meeting the skilled workforce needs of employers.
+A. Goals for preparing an educated and skilled workforce, including preparing youth and individuals with barriers of employment and other populations.